-“It’s the rare author who can construct [a novella] that is as strongly characterised and plotted as a full-length novel – but Ms Romain has risen to that challenge, not only establishing the background for future books, but also telling a self-contained, engaging story. …thoroughly engaging and intelligently written.”
+“It’s the rare author who can construct [a novella] that is as strongly characterised and plotted as a full-length novel – but Ms Romain has risen to that challenge. …Thoroughly engaging and intelligently written.”

 —All About Romance